maxosprojects/cozmo-blockly/README.md

 Uncompressed version is debuggable.

 To run uncompressed version: `python3 server.py -d` which enables debug mode.
 You may encounter some caching issues.
-If so, restart the server.
+If so, restart `server.py`

 ## Issues
 Any issues?
 Report an issue above.